edvinanet/tls-o-matic/README.md

 	- 1024 bit intermediate in chain (invalid) (DSL)
 	- Two certificates in a chain with the same serial number (invalid) (DSL)
 	- Issuer mismatch in the chain ( RFC 5280, Section 6.1.3) (DSL)
+	- cert for IP address, not host name.
+What is the expected outcome?
+CA/Browser forum doesn't like it.

 Other TLS test ideas
 --------------------